Challique/RegEx2NFA/README.md

 the reading of the string by the NFA.
 For each symbol read, if by the symbol
-NFA goes into an accept state "Y" is printed, if not - "N", accordingly
+NFA goes into an accept state "Y" is printed, if not - "N", accordingly.

 For example, for input:
   aababacab